hammackj/risu/README.markdown

 ## Developmental Requirements

 These are all available through [RubyGems](http://rubygems.org/).
-The should be installed automatically when you install nessusdb, If not this command will install them all:
+The should be installed automatically when you install risu, If not this command will install them all:

 	% gem install rmagick gruff prawn sham faker rspec rcov machinist yard mysql libxml-ruby rails sqlite3 logger yaml

 **You my need sudo/root access depending on your system setup**

 Any database that ActiveRecord supports should work.
-NessusDB has been tested with [MySQL](http://www.mysql.com/) and [SQLite3](http://sqlite.org/).
+Risu has been tested with [MySQL](http://www.mysql.com/) and [SQLite3](http://sqlite.org/).

 ## Installation
 Installation is really easy just gem install!

-	% gem install nessusdb
+	% gem install risu

 ## Database Setup

-	% nessusdb --create-config
+	% risu --create-config
-	% $EDITOR nessusdb.cfg
+	% $EDITOR risu.cfg
-	% nessusdb --create-tables
+	% risu --create-tables

-1. Generate the nessusdb.cfg file.
+1. Generate the risu.cfg file.
-2. Edit the nessusdb.cfg file, filling in the variables as needed.
+2. Edit the risu.cfg file, filling in the variables as needed.
 3. Migrate the database schema.

 ## Parsing Nessus Output

-	% nessusdb report1.nessus [report2.nessus ...]
+	% risu report1.nessus [report2.nessus ...]

 1. Parse the files by passing their names on the command line.